TiarkRompf/lms-clean/doc/main/scala/lms/core/backend.md

     }
     (prevHard.toSet, prevSoft.toSet)
 }
+// Conservative handling of dependencies for write keys: (return soft deps and hard deps respectively)
+// 1) write has hard dependencies on previous write (this is conservative for array case, Store, Ctrl,...)
+// 2) write has soft dependencies on previous read (just enforcing order, do not enforcing the reads to be scheduled) def gatherEffectDepsWrite(s: String, as: Seq[Def], lw: Sym, lr: Seq[Sym]): (Set[Sym], Set[Sym]) = (if (!reflectHere) lr.toSet else Set(), Set(latest(lw))) // FIXME(feiw) why not adding soft dependencies when reflectHere?
 ```
+Given read keys, write keys, operator and RHS, the method returns hdeps and sdeps as two sets.
+The method first initializes two lists `prevHard` and `prevSoft`.
+Then, it traverses all write keys in the input.
+We check if each write key can be found in the current effect environment.
+If so, we call helper method `gatherEffectDepsWrite` and accumulates the returned sdeps and hdeps to `prevSoft` and `prevHard`, respectively.
+The helper method performs a convervative handling of dependencies for write keys.
+We enforce WAW as a hard dependency, which is conservative for arrays, STORE, CTRL, etc. We enforce WAR as a soft dependency and do not require the reads to be scheduled.

+if the write key is not in the current effect environment, then the write key has a hard dependency on declaration (if declared locally) or block (if declared globally, i.e., out of current block).
+We call helper method `latest` to return the local `Sym` or the `curBlock`, respectively.

+We then handle `reifyHere`, which s an Effect Optimization for conditional and switch.
+It allows the block of conditionals to be aware of the `curEffects` out of the block.

+Lastly, we handle read keys by adding the last writes of each key to `prevHard`, and return `prevHard` and `prevSoft`.

+### Adding Blocks using *reify* functions
+Now we discuss how to add blocks into the Graph by the reify*` family of methods.
 Note that the `reify*` family of methods not only generate the Block object, but also the nodes that are
 used in the block.
 However, the nodes are not explicitly scoped in the block, but rather implicitly
 scoped via effect summaries.
 This implicit scoping allows flexible code motion as long as effects and dependencies